idvorkin/idvorkin.github.io/_d/2016-3-12-sleight-of-mouth.md

 tags:
   - book-notes
   - emotional intelligence
-redirectfrom:
+redirect_from:
   - som
   - SoM
   - SOM
 ---

 Language, often unknown to us, creates our mental models, our reality, and defines our meaning.
 But the model is not the terrain, and by engaging with the language we can change mental models.
 Sleight of mouth (SoM) is a series of techniques for changing our models, reality and meanings and thus our experiences.
 To experience the power of language, take any thing that is invisible to you, and name it.
-Now as it's given a name, see how percieve it, and become aware of it.
+Now as it's given a name, see how perceive it, and become aware of it.
 Our mental models are frame, and we need help going from a 'problem frame' to a 'desired outcome frame' , a 'failure frame', to a 'feedback frame' and an 'impossible frame ' to an 'as if' frame.

 The techniques encourage us to:

-- 'repunctuate' and 'rechunk'our perceptions
+- 're punctuate' and 'rechunk our perceptions
 - Identify and appreciate different perspectives and alternative models of the world
 - Discover the internal process by which we assess ‘reality', and through which we form and update our beliefs
 - Explore how we build the mental maps by which we form expectations, determine cause, and give meaning to our experiences.